apple/coremltools/docs-guides/_sources/source/opt-palettization-perf.md

 ### Methodology

 The training time compressed models were obtained by fine-tuning the `float32` PyTorch models with weights initialized from the checkpoints linked in the [Model Info](#model-info) table, and using methods from `coremltools.optimize.torch` to perform compression.
 The datasets used for fine-tuning the models are also linked in the same table, along with the accuracy metric being reported.
-We used fine-tuning recipes which are commonly used in literature for the task at hand, and standard data augmentations.
+We used fine-tuning recipes which are commonly used in literature for the task at hand and for standard data augmentations.

-Similarly, the post training compressed models were obtained by compressing the converted `float16` Core ML models, with pre-trained weights, using methods from `coremltools.optimize.coreml` module.
+Similarly, the post training compressed models were obtained by compressing the converted `float16` Core ML models, with pre-trained weights, using methods from the `coremltools.optimize.coreml` module.

 The trained and compressed models and the `coremltools.optimize.torch` config files used for compression can be downloaded by clicking the respective links embedded in the model and config names.